Pun Dictionary: C Entries

 Chronically an untidy person, in December Chris was always called "Christmas".

-Chuck roast (cut of beef) (Book Titles)
+Chuck Roast [cut of beef] (Book Titles)

-What's For Dinner?: Chuck Roast JG
+What's For Dinner?: Chuck RoastJG

-Cinco de Mayo (Mexican national holiday)
+Cinco de Mayo [Mexican national holiday] (Expressions)

 Circumference (Book Titles)

-Cirrhosis of (the) Liver (Book Titles)
+Cirrhosis of the Liver (Book Titles)

 The Effects of Alcohol: Sir Osis of Liver

-Civil War (Book Titles)
+Civil War (Book Titles: Good)

 Sectarian Conflicts: Sybil War

-Claim (Tom Swifty)
+Claim (Tom Swifties)

 "That's my gold mine!"
 Tom claimed.